Alongside the study of fractions, local geography, and Man and Animal, this year’s central topic is a spirit of brave exploration.

 This cultural age is also presented without historic dates and detail, but with a vivid description of its spiritual imagery that lets the children feel deeply involved in each story.

-Class 4 love to hear of the mighty World Ash Yggdrasil with its nine homeworlds that are peopled by brutal frost giants and hideous trolls, fair elves and cunning dwarves.
-A dragon dwells in the Underworld, mankind lives in Midgard, and the gods in Asgard above.
+This age group loves to hear of the mighty World Ash Yggdrasil with its nine homeworlds that are peopled by brutal frost giants and hideous trolls, fair elves and cunning dwarves.

 Wise Odin, fierce Thor, gentle Freya, beautiful Baldur, wild Skadi and sly Loki – the characters of the Norse gods are a mirror for the children’s soul forces as they wrangle and clash, hold council, forge alliances or negotiate a truce.